• Skip to primary navigation

 Notes

-• Ghee and wheat flour is the main ingredient here.
+• Ghee and wheat flour are the main ingredients here.
 All other ingredients can be varied to one’s taste and availability.

 • Jaggery can be substituted with khandsari or powdered sugar.
 Don’t use confectioner’s sugar as it has corn starch and thus spoils the taste.
 You can use granulated sugar in powdered form.